What Is a Shopper Profile: 8 Types of Shoppers

 - Ask for their input on new products: Send out a survey or hold a focus group with your loyal customers to get their feedback on new or potential products.
 They’ll love being involved in the process, and you can purchase those new products with confidence knowing customers will buy them.

 - Create a loyalty program: Rewards shoppers for what they are already doing and continue to build their loyalty with a loyalty rewards program.
-Nearly a third of consumers enjoy the benefits that come with loyalty program membership.

 Bottom Line

 As a retailer, you will run into all kinds of shoppers, all with their own unique needs and behaviors.
 Learning which types of customers most often visit your store takes time, but identifying your shoppers’ profiles will be the first step to creating an in-store experience that will serve them and, by extension, your business.
-Use this guide to help you identify what kinds of shoppers frequent your business and watch as you meet their needs and get the sales rolling.
+Use this guide to help you identify what kinds of shoppers frequent your business, and watch as you meet their needs and get the sales rolling.